Audi R18: 2013-spec R18 e-tron quattro (RP3)

-2014-spec R18 e-tron quattro
+2014-spec R18 e-tron quattro (RP4/5)

+For 2014, Audi introduced an all-new car, internally called the RP4.
+Unlike previous Audi LMP1 cars, which were designed with help from Dallara, this new version of the R18 was built in cooperation with Italian motorsport engineering firm YCOM.

 Changes from 2013 R18 e-tron quattro include the introduction of blue laser beam backlights with a yellow phosphor crystal lens complementing the LED headlights, a revised V6 TDI engine with an electric turbocharger, upgrades to the flywheel accumulator system and an exhaust heat recovery system.
 The system captures the thermal energy from the exhaust and can add power to either the turbocharger or the flywheel accumulator system.
 Audi later opted not to race with the second Energy Retrieval System, which is known as a Motor Generator Unit-Heat [MGU-H] in Formula One, because it did not result in the performance gain engineers had hoped for and was therefore considered an unnecessary risk to take.
 The aerodynamics have been heavily revised in accordance with the new rules: the width is reduced by 10 cm, the height is increased by 20 mm and there are a new set of front wings.
 The exhaust-blown diffuser on the 2013 model has been banned and removed.
 The safety monocoque has been strengthened with additional fabric.
 Wheel tethers and extra crash structures are also added to the car.
 Finally, there are numerous smaller upgrades to vision and ergonomics to improve drivability.

+For 2014, updates to the car, now called the RP5, focused on reducing aerodynamic drag.
+Notable changes include the removal of the side mirror pods, integrating the mirrors onto the front fender bodywork instead.